-As an absolute beginner to Berlin’s history, you might be wondering where exactly you can see the remains of the famous Berlin Wall.
-Let’s explore the key spots in Berlin where you can experience this historical landmark.
+For an absolute newcomer to Berlin history you could be wondering where you could see the remnants of the famous Berlin Wall.
+Now let’s take a closer look at the places in Berlin where you can see this historical site.

 1. East Side Gallery